hollance/RWDevCon-App-Architecture/0-For-Instructor/2-Demo-Talk-Notes.markdown

 > Run the app.

-[21:00]

-## 4) Observing
+## 3) Observing

 I mentioned that view controllers no longer communicate directly, but indirectly through the Watchlist object.

-> Slide: Observing
+> Slide: 09 - Observing

-If a view controller is interested in something that happens with the watchlist, for example when a new bid is added to an item, then it can observe the Watchlist object somehow and react to any changes, in order to redraw a table view or something.
+If a view controller is interested in something that happens with the watchlist, then it can observe the Watchlist object somehow and react to any changes.

-For example, if another user makes a new bid on one of the items you're watching, and new this bid is received by the app, the table view in the Watch screen should update.
+For example, if another user makes a new bid on one of the items you're watching, and new this bid is received by the app a few seconds later, the Watch screen should be notified of this so that it can put the new data into its table view.

 This currently doesn't happen if you're already on the Watch screen.
+The Watch view controller is not observing the Watchlist object yet for such events.

 > Run app.